First things first, it's simple: a plaintext file, few syntax rules, public availability, and that's it.

 understand the structure, once they go through the file).

-Speaking of day entries, in my .plan
+Speaking of day entries, in my .plan those are

 implemented as Markdown's sections headers (with the specific date in